DaveyJH/ci-portfolio-four/README.md

 visitors/potential collaborators.

-Having 'found my feet' through this project, there are many things I would do differently from the inital setup right through to the final stages:
+Having 'found my feet' through this project, there are many things I would do differently from the initial setup right through to the final stages:

 - I would like to utilise `.yml` templates for issues in the future.
-They allow rapid creation of simlarly formatted issues, which would allow a more granular disection of the user stories at an early stage.
+They allow rapid creation of similarly formatted issues, which would allow a more granular dissection of the user stories at an early stage.
-- I intend to explore the full capabilities of the project boards available through GitHub; for a free service they are very impressive and have a wide array of functionality.
+- I intend to explore the full capabilities of the project boards available through GitHub; for a free service, they are very impressive and have a wide array of functionality.
-- Now I have a better understanding of django and the relationships available, I would be comfortable diving in to more intricate Models and database structures.
+- Now I have a better understanding of django and the relationships available, I would be comfortable diving into more intricate Models and database structures.
 This would allow me to create more accurate and detailed ERDs from the start.
-- Finding the astounding number of predifined classes within django and it's related packages has made me realise that a great deal can be achieved through a fairly small amount of Python code.
-The OOP pillars feature heavily throughout the frame work and my time working with this project, and the exploration done in my current role, has led to an eagerness to push these concepts.
+- Finding the astounding number of predefined classes within django and its related packages has made me realise that a great deal can be achieved through a fairly small amount of Python code.
+The OOP pillars feature heavily throughout the framework and my time working with this project, and the exploration done in my current role, have led to an eagerness to push these concepts.
 - As much as I am happy with the layout across all device types, my original design did allow more of a layout shift between device types.
 However, with